dalpras/oauth2-openid-server/README.md

 This implements the OpenID specification on top of The PHP League's [OAuth2 Server](https://github.com/thephpleague/oauth2-server).
 This library is based on the work of [OAuth 2.0 OpenID Server](https://github.com/steverhoades/oauth2-openid-connect-client).
-This extended library now is able to use JWT access_tokens and Opaque access_tokens for services that have restrinctions in access_token size.

 ## Requirements